FleXoft/blog.fleischmann.hu/_posts/2022-06-21-Apple_Catalina2Monterey_upgrade.md

 contentLEFTstickypart: 'Tartalom:<hr style="margin-top: 0px;"><div align="justify" style="padding-left: 20px;"><a href="#topofthepage">☝️</a><br><a href="#where-we-started-from">👉<nbsp>Where we started from<br><a href="#checklist-after-the-upgrade-process">👉<nbsp>Checklist after the upgrade process</a><br><a href="#bottomofthepage">👇</a></div>'
 ---

-Knowing that I'm going to lose my current daily job, the next thing I planed to do on our home computer infrastructure after the [DSM 7 upgrade](Synology_DSM7_upgrade) on our Synology NAS was to upgrade the macOS operating system on my MacBook Pro from Catalina to the latest version of Monterey as soon as I could.
+Knowing that I'm going to lose my current daily job, the next thing I planed to do on our home computer infrastructure.
+So the next thing after the [DSM 7 upgrade](Synology_DSM7_upgrade) on our Synology NAS was to upgrade the macOS operating system on my MacBook Pro from Catalina to the latest version of Monterey as soon as I could.
 This also happened a little bit earlier than I originally planned, but I couldn't wait any longer...

 ## Where we started from